 1. Square36 Extra Large Exercise Mat

-The Square36 Mat is an 8 x 6-foot exercise mat made of durable rubber.
+The Square36 Mat is an 8 x 6-foot rubber mat.
 It is a portable option for exercising you can roll up and store out of sight when it isn’t in use.

-It is a versatile you can use for any exercise routine including weightlifting, cardio routines like P90X or Insanity, Zumba, or underneath a punching bag.
+It is versatile rubber mat that you can use for any exercise routine including weightlifting, cardio routines like P90X or Insanity, Zumba, or underneath a punching bag.